Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The `Filters` component has been updated with a new UI.

-The `LegacyFilters` component is a duplicate of the `Filters` component.
+The `LegacyFilters` component is a duplicate of the existing `Filters` component.
 To replace `Filters` with `LegacyFilters`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - <Filters prop />